billhails/MetaData/README.md

 Note that the argument to `--architecture` is just the name of a directory under `./architectures` containing appropriate templates.
 The intention is to support more architectures in the future.

-The `--extra` argument specifies a bas directory in which there should be another `architectures` directory with equivalent architecture subdirectories, i.e. in this example `demo/architectures/sqlite-node-graphql`.
+The `--extra` argument specifies a base directory in which there should be another `architectures` directory with equivalent architecture subdirectories, i.e. in this example `demo/architectures/sqlite-node-graphql`.
 That directory can supply override templates for the templates in the base architectures directory, allowing individual applications the ability